Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Yes, Matriarch.
 The One-Fang capital ship *Blazing Rage* and the Stoneback assault transport *Sword of a Poet,* accompanied by four *Voidripper* strike fighters."

-*"‘Sword of a poet?’* That seems strangely… well, poetic, compared to the others."
+*"‘Sword of a poet?’* That seems strangely... well, poetic, compared to the others."

 "I gather it’s a Clan thing, Matriarch.
 Half their ships are like that.
 The others are..."

 Wrythwynw considered the other ships in her squadron.
 The Coreward Marches fleet operated in groups of seven ships of identical class and loadout.
-The *shewmei*-class was designed for rapid response: they were *fast,* quite capable of warping to any of the hundreds of outposts, stations, mines and colonies in the Marches as soon as Fleet Command received a distress call….
+The *shewmei*-class was designed for rapid response: they were *fast,* quite capable of warping to any of the hundreds of outposts, stations, mines and colonies in the Marches as soon as Fleet Command received a distress call....
 And when they arrived, they said hello with a torrent of rapid-fire kinetic weapons that could chew the target’s shields down in moments and pulverize the ship underneath.

 Never let it be said that the Kwmbwrw hadn’t watched and learned from the way Deathworlders had changed space combat.
 No matter the Grandmatriarch’s opinions on the matter, the Fleet knew a good thing when they saw it.

 Now, the problem was that the Hunters adapted too.
 They struck, they raided, they took their slaves, and they fled at the first sign of incoming Fleet assets.
-Fleet losses were down dramatically on where they’d been just a few years before, which the Grandmatriarchs took as a win… but while civilian losses had dipped, they hadn’t dipped nearly enough.
+Fleet losses were down dramatically on where they’d been just a few years before, which the Grandmatriarchs took as a win... but while civilian losses had dipped, they hadn’t dipped nearly enough.

 Oh, yes, the Marches were big enough that the average facility could reasonably expect to never be raided.
 Most hadn’t.
-But the ones that did were…
+But the ones that did were...

 ...Slaughterhouses.

 Wrythwynw had seen the blood and bodies herself.
 And so far, she’d been powerless to avenge the dead.
 The Gao claimed to have a counter, but until just a few days ago the Grandmatriarchs had forbidden them from entering the Kwmbwrw Great Houses’ territory.

 They did anyway, but only occasionally, in service to their own goals.
 Except, something had finally changed at the highest political level.
-And now…
+And now...

 Now they had two Deathworlder ships alongside them.